mlevit/aws-auto-cleanup/README.md

 ## Actions Taken

 Each action taken by Auto Cleanup is recorded and stored as a flat CSV file within the `actionstaken` S3 Bucket.
-Alongside the S3 Bucket, a new `auto_cleanup` Glue Database and `actions_taken` Glue Table have been created for the purpose of querying the data via Amazon Athena.
+Alongside the S3 Bucket, a new `auto_cleanup` Glue Database and `actions_taken` Glue Table have been created to query the data via Amazon Athena.

 The `actions_taken` table has the following schema: